Book Your Hopscotch Tour Now!

 Meals provided: Dinner

-Day 2: Royals in Auld Reekie
+Day 2: Exploring Auld Reekie

-Sleep in Edinburgh/Bus: none/Walking: Moderate
+Sleep in Edinburgh / Walking: Moderate

 Meals provided: Breakfast

-Sleep in Aberdeen/Bus: 4 hours/Walking: Light
+Sleep in Aberdeen / Bus: 4 hours / Walking: Light

 Meals provided: Breakfast, Dinner